bitquery/streaming-data-platform-docs/docs/examples/dextrades/get-trading-pairs-of-token.md

 sidebar_position: 2
 ---

+# Trading Pairs API

 If you want to get all trades of a token, you might want to know all its trading pairs.
 Protocols like uniswap have pairs or pools.
-Today we will see how we can get all pairs of currency for DEXs.
+In this section we will see how we can get all pairs of currency for DEXs.

 ## Get all pairs of a token across different DEXs